3/4/2025

 Chief Executive Officer

 Well, the signs of stability are in the order patterns, and that's a collective thing.
 So that's as far as I can actually go in answering that question.
-We see new stability in the order patterns.
 We do see signs of stability.
 This doesn't say that everything is stable and rosy, but we are seeing those signs of stability that we like to see in the market.

 speaker